icon

 “Give us the fat!”

 Many wars have been fought over food.
-There were the Salmon Wars, fought for fishing rights on the Rhine River.
-There are the Steak Wars in Paris, Texas, where chefs compete and raise money for a good cause.
-And then there is the Pemmican War.
+During the Salmon Wars, Germans fought for fishing rights on the Rhine River.
+In the Steak Wars in Paris, Texas, chefs compete and raise money for charity.
+The Pemmican Wars were fought for effective control of the Great Northwest.

 A Good Fat Partnership